 About 80% of Carleton’s campus is an arboretum, where students take classes and conduct research, as well as run, ski, or hike.
 As such, Carleton students are known to take advantage of various activities outside of the classroom.
-With 328 student organizations offered on campus, you will not only find your niche but also have the opportunity to explore new interests.
+With over 250 student organizations offered on campus, you will not only find your niche but also have the opportunity to explore new interests.
 About 90% of Carleton students participate in intramural, club, or varsity athletics.
 There are also traditions central to student life at Carleton: Silent Dance Party before finals, baking cookies at Dacie’s, and the Halloween concert and costume contest.

 Did you know that Carleton has two wind turbines that, combined, generate the equivalent of more than 50% of Carleton’s annual energy usage?